Chy-Cheung/BitUnion/README.md

-A Simple Blog of me.
+A Simple Blog about me.